ibadrather/RESTful_Infrastructure/server/database/README.md

 2. **`VehicleStatus`** : Represents possible vehicle statuses (Active, Inactive, Maintenance, Error).

 Enums improve code readability, validation, and enforce consistency by ensuring that only predefined values are used.

+### Database Creation (Not recommended)

+Database needs to created only once in the begging.
+If you want to create a creat a database you need to run the `create_database` function in the `server/database/models.py` file.